musama619/Minimizing-churn-rate-through-analysis-of-financial-habits/README.md

 - Also the web and iOS users are more likely to churn than ANdroid Users means that the iOS and web application have issue and need to be fixed

 # CONCLUSION
-- #### Our Model as provided us with an indication that which users are likely to churn wit 64% accuracy.
+- #### Our Model has provided us with an indication that which users are likely to churn wit 64% accuracy.